thomasphilipc/roamworks_modbus/README.md

 //changed control flag to 36
 // hardcoded power and ignition values
 // included new timer to force gps update on devices
+// included new timer to force gps update on devices
+//1.0.0_4
+// convert engine hours from seconds to hours
+// REG21 as int
+// remove server change feature cause of a NI

 Task to do